 Thus, speaking about the IoT, we speak about the connectivity of its things.
 The more things are plugged in, the stronger the network is.

-The number of connected devices worldwide is astonishing – 10 billion various things were registered in the global IoT network in 2019!
-This number exceeds the general human population!
+The number of connected devices worldwide is astonishing – 13 billion various things were registered in the global IoT network at the beginning of 2023!
+This number exceeds the general human population almost twice!

 10 millions smart things around the globe!